United Kingdom labour law: Privacy and free expression

 Civil liberties at work, particularly the right to privacy and freedom of expression, are part of the UK's constitution and are protected in multiple statutes.
 Under the Human Rights Act 1998, section 3, domestic law should be interpreted so far as possible to be compatible with the European Convention on Human Rights.
 If a compatible interpretation would bend an Act's words too much, section 4 requires courts to issue a declaration of incompatibility, for Parliament to amend the law.
 Under section 6, courts are public bodies, themselves bound to act compatibly with human rights.
 The first main right affecting the workplace is privacy, which is protected in ECHR article 8 and the Data Protection Act 2018, which includes the General Data Protection Regulation.
-First, it is an offence under the Regulation of Investigatory Powers Act 2000 section 1(3) for an employer to intercept any private communication, such as reading email, searching an inbox, or tracking calls or websites, without lawful authority.Regulation of Investigatory Powers Act 2000 ss 1(3), 2(7)-(8) and Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 reg 3, including consent of both the sender and recipient, compliance with a legal obligation or national security.
+First, it is an offence under the Regulation of Investigatory Powers Act 2000 section 1(3) for an employer to intercept any private communication, such as reading email, searching an inbox, or tracking calls or websites, without lawful authority.
 Second, the employer must preserve a minimum content of privacy, whatever it tells an employee.
 In Barbulescu v Romania the European Court of Human Rights held that a sales engineer had a 'reasonable expectation of privacy' against personal messages to his brother and fiancé being read, even though he was told not to use a workplace Yahoo messenger for personal reasons, because he was not specifically told his messages would be checked.
-Even if he was, "an employer’s instructions cannot reduce private social life in the workplace to zero.
+Even if he was, "an employer's instructions cannot reduce private social life in the workplace to zero.
 Respect for private life and for the privacy of correspondence continues to exist, even if these may be restricted in so far as necessary".
 An employer cannot read private messages, for instance to a fiancé or family member.
 This followed several other similar cases.
 In Halford v United Kingdom the European Court of Human Rights held that intercepting an employee's phone calls violated their private life, particularly since they had not been told of any extent of monitoring, and they had been given a reasonable expectation of privacy.
 In Smith and Grady v United Kingdom the Court held that the private life of a woman in the Royal Air Force was violated after an investigation and intimate questioning of her sex life and HIV status.
 Then, in Copland v United Kingdom the Court found that it violated ECHR article 8 for a manager to monitor the calls and internet use of an employee, and then insinuate and gossip about the employee having an affair, again without any warning.
 On the other hand, in Kopke v Germany, the Court held that video surveillance of employees was lawful, after an employer had found money was going missing from the till, in pursuit of the legitimate aim of protecting property rights: implicitly, general video surveillance without any reasonable suspicion of a wrongful act would be a violation.
 Third, under the GDPR personal data can only be processed by consent or law, fairly, transparently, with a legitimate purpose, kept secure, and no longer than needed.
 The law distinguishes between ordinary data, and 'sensitive' personal data, such as political opinions, union membership, or biometric data.
 There is a right to have any inaccurate data rectified, and erased if consent is withdrawn and there is no longer a lawful ground for it to be kept.
 All rights are backed by criminal offences and enforceable through complaints to the Information Commissioner.